evapumar/openshift/install/README.md

 ```
-There will be a moment that the install process will be blocked because there is no DNS resolution of the API URL.
-You will then need to create another Cloud9 environment in a public subnet inside the VPC where your private cluster is located.
+If the install process is blocked because there is no DNS resolution of the API URL then you will then need to create another Cloud9 environment in a public subnet inside the VPC where your private cluster is located.

 You will need to import into this new environment the SSH key pair used in the previous environment as well as the folder with the Openshift install files.

 You can then start again the install process after removing the terraform.tfstate file.

 If you need to generate LetsEncrypt certificates you can run this script: